-The International Foundation Programmes are designed for students, whose school leaving qualifications gained in their home country are not suitable for direct entry to a British university undergraduate degree.
-The course is at Level 3, which is equivalent to A-Level standard.
+The International Foundation Programmes are designed for students whose school leaving qualifications gained in their home country are not suitable for direct entry to a British university undergraduate degree.

-This course is designed to prepare you for study on a wide range of science-related degree programmes.
+This course prepares students for successful study on a wide range of science related degree programmes.

 The general entry requirements for our Foundation Programmes are as follows:

 English language qualifications that are on the UK Border Agency list of approved Secure English Language Tests are accepted.

 Each module subject and core subject is assessed by examination or coursework or a combination of both.

 Numbers of credits at specific levels which comprise the Access to HE Diploma:

 60 credits, of which 45 must be at level 3 from graded units concerned with academic subject content, with the remaining 15 to be achieved at level 2 or level 3 from ungraded units.

 Credit value and level of mandatory units:

 Mandatory units must be achieved for a student to gain the Diploma.
 60 credits at level 3 must be achieved through the units specified.